~/karan.sh

 Abstract

-I am a PhD candidate in the Matter Under Extreme Conditions group at the Center for Advanced Systems Understanding (CASUS), Helmholtz-Zentrum Dresden-Rossendorf (HZDR) in Görlitz, Germany, under the supervision of Dr. Attila Cangi.
+I am a PhD candidate in the Machine Learning for Materials Design group at the Center for Advanced Systems Understanding (CASUS), Helmholtz-Zentrum Dresden-Rossendorf (HZDR) in Görlitz, Germany, under the supervision of Dr. Attila Cangi.

 I work on accelerating quantum dynamics simulations through machine learning.
 My research goal is to develop Density Functional Theory (DFT) based simulation frameworks for electron dynamics for matter under extreme conditions.